deadYokai/dishonored-toolkit/README.md

 ## Usage

-- Before working through these tools, you need to decompress them.
+- Before working through these tools, you need to decompress a upk files.
 [Unreal Package Decomressor](https://www.gildor.org/downloads)

 I will write something here when I bring the project to a more or less effective state